desk-framework/desk/docs/content/en/docs/topics/app-architecture/bindings.md

 - {@link Binding.debug}

-Before you can see any debug output or set a breakpoint, you'll need to add a listener to the {@link Binding.debugEmitter} global event emitter.
+Before you can see any debug output or set a breakpoint, you'll need to write a handler for {@link Binding.debugHandler}.
 Refer to the following code for an example implementation.

 {@import bindings:debug}